This document lists the quotas and limits that apply to Cloud DNS.

 gcloud compute project-info describe --project PROJECT_ID

-To check your used quota in a region, run:
+To check your used quota in a region, run the following command:

 gcloud compute regions describe example-region